LEARNAcademy/Instructor-Handbook/README.md

 - Each person has the opportunity to reflect and share with the team what was a win and a loss for the week

 ### One-on-Ones
-One on ones are an opportunity for the instructors to meet with the students individually to check-in.
+One-on-ones are an opportunity for the instructors to meet with the students individually to check-in.
 One-on-ones with the instruction team typically take place the week before the cohort begins, and during weeks 3, 9, and 12.

 Notes from each one-on-one are documented in [HubSpot](./student-progress-hubspot.md).

 The students will also have a one-on-one during week 7 with the career services manager regarding professional development.

+It is also important to emphasize that the one-on-one is time allocated for doing what they need.
+Sometimes, it might be that they need to talk about group dynamics, anxieties, etc. Other times, it might mean that they need to pair-program on a problem so that they can more thoroughly understand a concept.

 The structure of these meetings are typically freeform.
 It is left to the discretion of the instructor and student to discuss what is most helpful for the student.
 As a general guide, it is helpful to discuss the following: